Bjarrrne/ezgal/README.md

 ## Prerequisites (for non-docker setups)
 * Server with
   * imagemagick and the necessary delegates installed
   * ufraw
   * exiv2
 * PHP with
   * SQLite3 installed
   * imagick extension installed
   * --enable-exif flag set

  ## Is this safe to use for public galleries?
  * NO!
  * Right now all the metadata can be accessed quite easily.
 Until I took some measures for safety (hide the data, secure data queries, etc.) you should only use this in public if... actually, no, don't use this in public.

 ## 2dos
+[ ] Check installed extensions (sqlite, imagick, ufraw etc.) and inform user if something is missing
 * Flesh out processing:
   * [x] Deletion of deleted images from DB and thumbnails/intermediates
   * Ensure that only compatible files are being used
   * Optimize large archive processing
 * Map
   * [x] Finalize long/lat usage in file details (works, I think?)